EdJoPaTo/website-stalker-example/org/openhomefoundation/projects.md

  These are external projects the Open Home Foundation collaborates on—but doesn’t own.
 We love what their teams are doing, and think their success is critically important to promoting privacy, choice, and sustainability in the smart home space.
 Our main requirement is that they remain open to everyone.
 Not just us.

- Rhasspy is an open-source, fully offline, private voice assistant.
+ Rhasspy is an open source, fully offline, private voice assistant.
 It can be used with many human languages, and works with numerous protocols and home automation platforms and services.
 Thanks to the Open Home Foundation, Michael Hansen, the creator of Rhasspy, can work on advancing open source voice projects full time.

 [Learn more](https://community.rhasspy.org/)